ChaitanyaVamsi/MessagingApp-CyberPunkTheme-Nodejs/DockerfileExplanation.md

 ```
 🧠 **Explanation**:
 Copies dependency files into the container.
 This helps Docker cache the install step, making future builds faster.
+<br>This tells Docker:
+<br>This copies your package.json and package-lock.json from your computer into the container.
+<br>These files list your app’s dependencies (like socket.io, express, etc.).

 ---